Without Warning (album)

-Without Warning is a collaborative studio album by Atlanta-based rapper 21 Savage, American rapper Offset, and American record producer Metro Boomin.
-The album was released on October 31, 2017, by Slaughter Gang, Epic Records, Capitol Records, Motown, Quality Control Music, Boominati Worldwide, and Republic Records.
+Without Warning is a collaborative studio album by rapper 21 Savage, American rapper Offset, and American record producer Metro Boomin.
+The album was released on October 31, 2017, by Slaughter Gang, Epic Records, Quality Control Music, Motown, Capitol Records, Boominati Worldwide, and Republic Records.
 It features guest appearances from Travis Scott and Quavo.
 Meanwhile, the album's production was handled primarily by Metro Boomin, alongside Bijan Amir, Cubeatz, Dre Moon, and Southside.
 Without Warning peaked at number four on the US Billboard 200, and received generally positive reviews from critics.

 Background

-On October 30, 2017, Epic Records announced Without Warning, along with the album's collaborators.
+On October 30, 2017, Epic Records announced Without Warning, a collaborative album by 21 Savage, Offset, and Metro Boomin.

 Promotion

 "Ric Flair Drip" was serviced to rhythmic contemporary radio as the album's lead single on March 1, 2018.
 The song peaked at number 13 on the US Billboard Hot 100.